CompVis/stable-diffusion/README.md

 ```
  python -c "import diffusers ; print(diffusers.__file__)"
 ```
-and pipeline_stable_diffusion should at this location + "/pipelines/stable_diffusion/pipeline_stable_diffusion.py"
+and pipeline_stable_diffusion should be copied at this location  + "/pipelines/stable_diffusion/pipeline_stable_diffusion.py" (overwrite that file).

-or inside python
+Or inside python
 ```
 import diffusers
 print(diffusers.__file__)